 - Stage an outdoor seating area (ranked as the #3 most-desired feature among today’s home buyers)

 New carpet, freshly painted walls, and repairs to make sure HVAC, appliances, and other mechanical systems are operational may also be recommended.
-See HomeLight’s guide on what to fix before selling a house for further guidance.
+See HomeLight’s guide on what to fix before selling a house

 The COVID-19 pandemic and recently the omicron variant may be adding additional stress to the process of selling your home.
 Talk to your agent about your concerns about health and safety so that they can assist and share all of the available options with you.